Skip to main content

 Get help if you need it

-Selling your home and moving money into super is a big decision, and the rules about making a downsizer contribution are strict.
+Selling your home and adding money into super is a big decision.
+Downsizer contribution rules are strict, including the time limit.

 Key actions you can take